 For starters, electromagnetism is a phenomenon associated with the interactions between the electric and magnetic fields and the resulting electric charges and currents.
 On the other hand, electromagnetic radiation is a form of energy produced by oscillating electric and magnetic disturbance.
-It also corresponds to the waves of an electromagnetic field that propagate and travel through free space while carrying radian energy.
+It also corresponds to the waves of an electromagnetic field that propagate and travel through free space while carrying radiant energy.

 The fact that the forms of electromagnetic radiation travel through space while carrying radiant energy independent of a physical medium makes them appropriate for transmitting and/or communicating power and/or information without wires.
-Below are the types modes and types of wireless transmission and communication:
+Below are the modes and types of wireless transmission and communication:

 1. Radio-based transmission and communication systems

 Most modern transmission and communication systems rely on wireless connectivity to mediate problems with distance and other physical limitations.
 Manipulating the properties of radio waves is at the heart of the most common types of wireless transmission and communication.

 Within the electromagnetic spectrum, radio waves have wavelengths that range from 100 kilometer and 1 meter and frequencies ranging from as low as 3 KHz to as high 300 MHz.
 Some reference materials classify electromagnetic radiations with frequencies ranging from above 300 MHz to 300 GHz as radio waves although they should be specifically classified as microwaves.